Skip to main content

 • Hardware requirements and event processing

-• Speeding (cloud-processed): This rule can be applied to most trackers that send speed data in their packets.
+• Speeding Platform-detected speeding: This rule can be applied to most trackers that send speed data in their packets.
 The rule is processed in the cloud, where the platform uses the speed data from the device packets to determine if the speed limit has been exceeded.
 The alert has a 15-minute reset timer, meaning the alert will not trigger more often than once every 15 minutes.
 If an event occurs while the rule is waiting for the reset, the platform will omit the event, including in reports.

-• Speeding (device-detected): This rule is only applicable to trackers that support sending hardware-based speeding events.
+• Speeding Hardware-detected speeding: This rule is only applicable to trackers that support sending hardware-based speeding events.
 The device itself processes the rule, and the platform generates notifications based on the calculations made by the hardware.
 The alert has a 1-minute reset timer, meaning the alert will not trigger more often than once every minute.
 If an event occurs while the rule is waiting for the reset, the platform will omit the event, including in reports.

 • Multiple trackers: The rule allow for the selection of multiple trackers within a single rule, enabling comprehensive monitoring across various vehicles or devices.